Glossary

 • Balance Management: Maintain an optimal balance between short-term and long-term liabilities to ensure financial stability.

-• Financial Planning: Regularly review financial statements to monitor liabilities and make informed decisions.
+• Financial Planning: Regularly review financial statements to monitor them and make informed decisions.

 Key Metrics for Evaluating Liabilities in Finance